Prince George Cougars fans know their hockey and they know their beer … PWB’s Canterbury.

-Pacific Western Brewing’s original Canterbury Dark Mild will be joined on liquor store shelves this fall by two new family members, Canterbury Blonde and Canterbury Dunkel.
+PWB’s original Canterbury Dark Mild has been joined on liquor store shelves by two new family members, Canterbury Blonde and Canterbury Dunkel.

 In English history one Archbishop of Canterbury stands out above all others, the saintly Thomas Becket.
 And, now he stands out on PWB’s new packaging of its classic Dark Mild.
 The new Canterbury Blonde celebrates another great Archbishop, Thomas Cramner, and the dark Dunkel pays homage to Archbishop Alphege, a valiant Canterbury hero who died in 1011 defending his flock.